 So which is best?

-The Sonos Play:1 deal and Bose Soundtouch 10 both offer advantages and disadvantages depending on where your priorities lie.
-The Play:1 gives superior sound and aesthetic appeal, while the Soundtouch 10 offers more input options and convenience through its remote control.
+The Sonos PLAY:1 and Bose Soundtouch 10 both offer advantages and disadvantages depending on where your priorities lie.
+The PLAY:1 gives superior sound and aesthetic appeal, while the Soundtouch 10 offers more input options and convenience through its remote control.

 Ultimately, however, this is a music player and many will base their decision primarily on the quality of the audio output.
 In this regard, for those happy to exclusively use its streaming functions, the Sonos PLAY 1 presents a clear winner.
 Those more concerned with having an aux input and greater ease of use may prefer the Soundtouch 10, but for many, this will not be a sufficient substitute for the superior audio quality of the PLAY:1.

 Get ready to transform how you listen to music… Our independent team of audio experts will help you find the right speaker at the best price.
 We've got the latest Sonos advice and cheapest deals on wireless hifi systems, bundles, and speaker accessories from reputable brands.

 Please contact us if you have any questions or have found a better price elsewhere.